chiboozor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group - changes the owner and group owner to 'vincent' and 'staff' respectively for all files and directories in the working directory.

+101-symbolic_link_permission - changes the owner and group owner of a symbolic link '\_hello'. (this change affects the symbolic link itself, and not the file it references).